silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 most of it is formatting.
 That's because `as` and `ld` included more optional parts of the executable format that we left out when we wrote the machine code by hand.
 However the same familiar machine code instructions should be nestled in here somewhere.
-See if you can find them!
+See if you can find them.
 {: .exercise}

 While some programmers still write assembly today, it has many drawbacks.
 First